tenpages/us-level/README.md

 ## Diary

+* African ver planning
-There is a short post related to this project in my [blog](https://tenpages.github.io/dev/2022/10/24/level/).
+* There is a short post related to this project in my [blog](https://tenpages.github.io/dev/2022/10/24/level/).

 ## Disclaimer